We’re here to reline pipes and bust myths…and we’re all out of pipes.

 You know those superior materials we just mentioned, these materials also mean that your pipe relining is not temporary.

-Pipe relining has been extensively proven to withstand the years, lasting many decades.
-Emu plumbing uses materials guaranteed for 50 years, and provides a 20 year guarantee on the workmanship of your pipe relining service.
+Pipe relining has been proven to withstand the years, lasting many decades.
+And to back that up, at Emu we work with pipe relining products that come with a 50 year manufacturer’s guarantee.
+And we offer a 20 year installation guarantee on all our pipe relining projects!

 Now, that is not temporary – Myth Busted!